 Diabolo ends with the main character, Ren, killing his evil best friend and cousin, then committing suicide-by-cop.
 There are only two characters left standing by the last page, and they're side characters: a prostitute and a guy with six months to live.

-Magical Princess Minky Momo: Classic magical girl anime from the 1980s, Minky Momo, ends with Momo, the main character, and princess of the Land of Dreams... being run over by a truck.
+Magical Princess Minky Momo: Classic magical girl anime from the 1980s, Minky Momo, has a sudden swerve at the midpoint with Momo, the main character, and princess of the Land of Dreams... being run over by a truck.
 She dies rather anticlimactically.
-However, she is reborn later as a human, but by then, the show's over.
-Later parodied in the very first episode of Excel Saga.
+However, she is reborn as a human, but by then, the plot's actually over, with the final stretch of episodes only existing in the baby Momo's dreams.
+Later parodied in the very first episode of Excel♥Saga.

 And then there's the legendary battle of Windaria which opens brightly in a city saving upbeat vignette with a young handsome farmer as Hero.
 An epically crafted collision of Romeo and Juliet with Hamlet, by the time it is done the technological mountain kingdom has brutally massacred their brave but less developed lowland neighbors; the once-saved city (and its helpless populace) is undone and under a thousand feet of water; in a desperate doomed attempt to end the carnage the beautiful Princess reminds us she is Chekov's Pickpocket and kills her beloved Prince with his own gun before turning it on herself in one of the most powerful, heart rending and tear-jerking moments ever put to film; our Hero - after betraying EVERYBODY - comes home to find out that his innocent loving wife is now a ghost who only stayed to see him one last time ... and to cap it off, in the story's closing heartbeats, when he - having become such a weak, selfish lowlife that he's one of the few folks who actually deserves to die - can sacrifice his life to join his wife in the afterlife, he doesn't even have the guts to do so.